robindhondt95/Penetration-Testing/Ethical Hacking From Scratch Udemy/Commands And Tools.md

 EXE_NAME: filename used on the target host in the processes `> set EXE_NAME browser.exe`
-SESSION: which session to run the exploit aan controlleer eerst de running sessions: `> sessions -l` `> set SESSION 1`
+SESSION: which session to run the exploit aan verify if there are running sessions: `> sessions -l` `> set SESSION 1`

 ##### Show advanced options for this module
 `> show advanced`